cIAmAShape/NGPTesting/pm_eng/prompt_engineering.md

 #### Reputable Source Types

 1. University Course Websites
-   +Look for .edu domains or syllabi from instutions like MIT OpenCourseWare, Harvard CS, UC Berkeley, etc.
+   * Look for .edu domains or syllabi from instutions like MIT OpenCourseWare, Harvard CS, UC Berkeley, etc.
-   +Example: MIT 18.06 Linear Algebra
+   * Example: MIT 18.06 Linear Algebra
 2. Scientific Journals & Prepint Servers
    Peer-reviewed journals via:
-   +
-   +
+   * Google Scholar
+   * PubMed
+   * arXiv
    **Tip:** Ask the LLM to find the DOI or publisher link, then visit that site.
 3. Textbooks and Reference Books
+   You can get these suggested by a model, but you can verify them on:
+   * OpenStax
+   * Project Gutenberg
 4. Educational Coding Platforms
+   Python/math tutorials from:
+   * Real Python
+   * GeeksforGeeks
+   * W3schools
-5. Government and Academic Research Instritutions
+5. Government and Academic Research Instritutions Reputable sites with .gov or .org domains, such as:
+   * NASA
+   * NOAA
+   * Oak Ridge National Laboratory
+   * National Institues of Health
+6. Professional Societies
+   * IEEE, ACM, AMS, SIAM, APS, etc. offer trusted publications and learning resources.
+   * They often have "student resources" sections.